kurapica/IGAS/Loop/README.md

 	print( NewClass )            -- Output : MySpace.Example.NewClass

-The namespace system is used to share features like class, if you don't declare a namespace for the environment, those features that defined later will be private.
+The namespace system is used to share features like classes, if you don't declare a namespace for the environment, those features that defined later will be private.